Go back

 Haydeh: It was expressiveness.

-Even after my first performance in Los Angeles, after just eleven months, I became the first Iranian to perform at the Wilshire Ebell Theatre in Los Angeles.
+Just eleven months after I arrived in Los Angeles, I became the first Iranian to perform at the Wilshire Ebell Theatre.
 The critic who reviewed my performance wrote that my "extreme knowledge of expressiveness" was my greatest strength.

 Janet: And was that your favourite part of dancing?
 What did you love most about it?